microsoft/playwright/docs/api.md

 #### page.check(selector, [options])
 - `selector` <[string]> A selector to search for checkbox or radio button to check.
 If there are multiple elements satisfying the selector, the first will be checked.
 - `options` <[Object]>
-  - `waitFor` <[boolean]> Whether to wait for the element to be present in the dom, stop moving (for example, wait until css transition finishes) and potentially receive pointer events at the click point (for example, wait until element becomes non-obscured by other elements).
+  - `waitFor` <[boolean]> Whether to wait for the element to be present in the dom and displayed (for example, no `display:none`), stop moving (for example, wait until css transition finishes) and potentially receive pointer events at the click point (for example, wait until element becomes non-obscured by other elements).
 Defaults to `true`.
   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
 - returns: <[Promise]> Promise which resolves when the element matching `selector` is successfully checked.
 The Promise will be rejected if there is no element matching `selector`.